ColinKinloch/FluidApp/README.md

 # Computational Simulation of Fluid Dynamics - Artifact #
-An implimentation of Lattice Blotzmann method in OpenCL.
+An implementation of Lattice Boltzmann method in OpenCL.

 ## User Guide ##
-Click and drag on the screen to draw obsticals to flow.
+Click and drag on the screen to draw obstacles  to flow.

-Plus and minus keyboard buttons cycle through demo obsticals.
+Plus and minus keyboard buttons cycle through demo obstacles.

-Settings such as resolution and flow velocity can be edited in "./data/settings.json", an explination of each setting is listed under "Settings".
+Settings such as resolution and flow velocity can be edited in "./data/settings.json", an explanation of each setting is listed under "Settings".

 ### Keyboard Controls ###